WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. Return "valid".

 ### Open Questions

-TLS 1.3 signs the entire certificate chain, but doing that here would preclude updating the OCSP signatures without replacing all signatures using that chain at the same time.
-What attack do I allow by hashing only the end-entity certificate?
-{:#hash-whole-chain}

 Including the entire exchange in the signed data forces a client to download the whole thing before trusting any of it. {{?I-D.thomson-http-mice}} is designed to